 Inverting colors is simple and quick, but here are a few tips and tricks to take the effect further and create unique results with layer masks and selections.

-To invert the colors of a photo in Photoshop, simply click on the image layer and press Command + I (Mac) or Control + I (Win) to invert the colors.
+To invert the colors of a photo in Photoshop, simply click on the image layer and press Control + I (Win) or Command + I (Mac) to invert the colors.
 Alternatively, select the image layer and go to Adjustments > Invert for the same result.
-This shortcut also works to invert layers masks as well.
+This shortcut also works to invert layer masks.

-Inverting the colors of your image will change your light-colored pixels with dark-colored pixels and your dark-colored pixels to light-colored pixels.
-The easiest way to picture this is in black and white terms.
-Inverting your colors will turn black pixels into white and white pixels into black.
+Inverting the colors of your image will change your light-colored pixels to dark-colored pixels and vice versa.
+For example, inverting black-and-white shapes will turn black pixels into white and white pixels into black.

-Remember, this concept is not just for black and white but for every color in the spectrum.
+This concept works for every color on the spectrum.
 Inverting the colors of your image will change the color of each individual pixel into the opposite color.

 Before you invert the colors for your image, you must make sure that your image’s layer is not locked in the Layers panel.
 If there is a little Lock icon on your image’s layer, click on it to unlock the layer.

-Now that your layer is unlocked, we can invert the colors of your image.
-With the layer selected in the Layers panel, go to Image > Adjustments > Invert.
+With the layer unlocked and selected in the Layers Panel, go to Image > Adjustments > Invert.

 A faster way to invert your colors is to select your layer and press Control + I (Win) or Command + I (Mac).